sehmaschine/django-filebrowser/docs/settings.rst

         └── uploads  # site.directory

 .. warning::
-    With version 3.7, defining a VERSIONS_BASEDIR outside of site.directory is mandatory.
+    From version 3.7, defining a VERSIONS_BASEDIR outside of site.directory is mandatory.

 VERSIONS
 ^^^^^^^^